Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Preliminaries

 \subsection{Bers' space}

-Recall, from \S \ref{sIntro}, that $\BB$ is the space of ordered pairs of $\CP^1$-structures on $S$ with the same holonomy, which may have different orientations.
+Recall, from \S \ref{sIntro}, that $\BB$ is the space of ordered pairs of $\CP^1$-structures on $S$ with identical holonomy, which may have different orientations.

-\begin{lemma}\Label{ComponentsOfProjectiveQuasifuchsianSpace} every components of $(\PP \sqcup \PP^\ast)^2$ contains, at least, one connected component of $\BB$ which is not a classical quasi-Fuchsian component. \end{lemma} \begin{proof} By \cite{Gallo-Kapovich-Marden}, every non-elementary representation $\rho\col \pi_1(S) \to \SL(2, \C)$ is the holonomy representation of infinitely many $\CP^1$-structures on $S^+$ whose developing maps are not embedding, and also of infinitely many $\CP^1$-structures of $S^-$ whose developing maps are not embedding.
-Therefore, since a quasi-Fuchsian component consists of pairs of $\CP^1$-structures whose developing maps are embedding, every component of $(\PP \sqcup \PP^\ast)^2$ contains at least one connected component of $\BB$, which is not a quasi-Fuchsian component. \end{proof}
+\begin{lemma}\Label{ComponentsOfProjectiveQuasifuchsianSpace} Every component of $(\PP \sqcup \PP^\ast)^2$ contains, at least, one connected component of $\BB$ which is not identified with the quasi-Fuchsian space. \end{lemma} \begin{proof} By \cite{Gallo-Kapovich-Marden}, every non-elementary representation $\rho\col \pi_1(S) \to \SL(2, \C)$ is the holonomy representation of infinitely many $\CP^1$-structures on $S^+$ whose developing maps are not embedding, and also of infinitely many $\CP^1$-structures of $S^-$ whose developing maps are not embedding.
+Therefore, since a quasi-Fuchsian component of $\BB$ consists of pairs of $\CP^1$-structures whose developing maps are embedding, every component of $(\PP \sqcup \PP^\ast)^2$ contains at least one connected component of $\BB$, which is not a quasi-Fuchsian component. \end{proof}

 \begin{lemma}\Label{ProjectiveQuasiFuchsianManifold} $\BB$ is a closed analytic submanifold of $\PP \sqcup \PP^\ast$ of complex dimension $6g -6$. \end{lemma} \begin{proof} It is a holomorphic submanifold, since $\Hol\col \PP \sqcup \PP^\ast \to \rchi$ is a local biholomorphism.
 As $\dim_\C \rchi = 6g -6$, the complex dimension of $\BB$ is also $6g -6$.
 Let $(C_i, D_i)$ be a sequence in $\BB$ converging to $(C, D)$ in $(\PP \sqcup \PP^\ast)^2$.
 Then, since $\Hol C_i = \Hol D_i$, by the continuity of $\Hol$, $\Hol (C) = \Hol (D)$.
 Therefore $\BB$ is closed. \end{proof}